Some Papers by Edward Morey

 comments hoped for

-Economic Betterment (Value): Are all betterments commensurable?
-Can you compare your relief from less global warming with more anxiety at work? the loss of a friend? or, even, the stress of a longer commute?
+This replaces, "A reason to worry about non-market valuation: WB-incommensurability: Can you compare your relief from less global warming with more anxiety at work?
+The loss of a friendship?
+Or even the pleasure of chocolate cake?

 Comments hoped for